chtenb/vscode-ansi16/README.md

 This is a collection of popular themes adapted to follow the [Ansi 16 syntax highlighting guidelines](https://github.com/chtenb/ansi16).

-The font used in the screenshots is [Cascadia Code](https://github.com/microsoft/cascadia-code).
+The font used in the screenshots is [Cascadia Code](https://github.com/microsoft/cascadia-code) (font size 16).

 ## Noctis Lux Ansi 16